NHMPh/LightGun/README.md

     Note: This will take over your current mouse.

-    Use your gun sight to adjust the mouse cursor position by clicking/shooting on the (+10 -10 +1 -1) buttons
+    Use your gun's iron sight to adjust the mouse cursor position by clicking/shooting on the (+10 -10 +1 -1) buttons

      ![Example Image](Readme_img/3.png "CamCal")